School Colors: Silver and Blue

 2018-2019 School Theme: A Century of Legacy #stallionsdeserveit

 About Stephens Elementary

 Stephens Elementary first opened its door in 2007.
-The administrators and staff commit themselves to providing a warm, safe, and challenging environment that promotes strong academic rigor where all students can reach their greatest potential.
+The administrators and staff commit themselves to provide a warm, safe, and challenging environment that promotes strong academic rigor where all students can reach their greatest potential.
 Through the valuable contributions of parent and community volunteers, students are afforded educational opportunities that enhance and enrich their educational experiences.

 Stephens Elementary prides itself on being the bridge between home, school and the community.
-Stephens appreciates the countless dedication and support from the PTA organization that serves the students and staff with commitment and diligence.
+Stephens appreciates the countless dedication and support of the PTA organization that serves the students and staff with commitment and diligence.

 Stephens Elementary has the same vision and expectation for all students, and we believe that all students are gifted, talented and intelligent.
 Through the use of differentiated instructional practices, the various needs of all students can be met.
 With enthusiasm and eagerness to learn and explore, students continue to build upon the foundation that was established for them by dedicated teachers and staff members.

 At Stephens Elementary, we celebrate our rich cultures and diverse populations that so proudly represent our Stallion pride.
 Through participation in the Character Counts social program, students learn how to respect and appreciate diversity and become independent, responsible and productive citizens.
 The Student Ambassador program helps welcome new Stallions as they gallop through the halls of the silver and blue.
 Through our varied approaches, students are encouraged to live each day with courage and take pride in all that they do.

 We look forward to working hand and hand with each parent to provide and deliver a quality educational experience for every student that gallops through the front doors.